visit-dav/visit/docs/SphynxDocs/InteractiveTools/Box_Tool.rst

 The box tool, which is shown in :numref:`Figure %s <boxtool1>`, allows you to move an axis-aligned box around in 3D space.
-You can use the box tool with the Box and Clip operators or the Streamline plot to interactively restrict plots to a certain volume.
+You can use the box tool with the Box and Clip operators to interactively restrict plots to a certain volume.
 The box tool is drawn as a box with five hotpoints that allow you to move the box in 3D space or resize it in any or all dimensions.

 .. _boxtool1:

 .. figure:: images/boxtool1.png
+   :width: 60%

    Box tool with a plot restricted to the box